 The region's racial composition is predominantly white, with 89% of Southern Vermont's residents identifying as such.
-This figure stands in stark contrast to the more diverse populations of the 4-state region and the nation, where white residents comprise 57% and 56% of the population, respectively.
+This figure stands in stark contrast to the more broadly representative populations of the 4-state region and the nation, where white residents comprise 57% and 56% of the population, respectively.

-Refugee resettlement initiatives, young professional networks, and the pandemic-induced shifts in work habits have contributed to population growth and increased diversity in the region.
+Refugee resettlement initiatives, young professional networks, and the pandemic-induced shifts in work habits have contributed to population growth and increased increased alignment with the reference region in the region.
 However, further efforts are necessary to attract and retain younger residents to support continued demographic growth and economic vitality.